 You will place the newel post at each of the landings by the use of your level.
 Proper use of the level will help you make sure the post is as vertical as you can get it.
 With your drills and screws, secure the post to the floor.

 This step will be completed using the measurements of the tread you took in Step 1.
-Each baluster has to be spaced together closely.
-Proper spacing will prevent heads from becoming stuck, both those of children and ofanimals.
-Use something like a can of soup to determine the proper space.
-The can of soup shouldn’t fit through the spacing.
+Each baluster has to be spaced no more than 4-inches apart per code.
+Proper spacing will prevent heads from becoming stuck, both those of children and of animals.
+Use something like a 4-inch round ball or tape measure to determine the proper space.
+The ball shouldn’t fit through the spacing.

 The top of the balusters will then need to be cut at an angle.
 Use a table saw for the best accuracy and straightness.
 The angle will need to be the same as the angle of your stairs.
 It will be helpful with making sure the handrail fits properly.